curiousQuartz/Curiosities/paws_n_cart/README.md

 ## Important

 Each python file is a different version of this program and can be run independently.
+Each file is a version of this challenge experimenting with a different python data structure.

 This program requires python 3.10 or later to run due to the use of match-case statments which were